 High-Yield Savings Account

 A high-yield savings account might not be the best long-term investment for your money, but it can be a great place to ride out uncertain economic times.
 Even in an era of near-zero interest rates, many high-yield accounts still offer more than you’d get in a normal checking or savings account.
 And this way your money will be safe during a recession when you might need emergency funds to get you through tough times.

 Technology stocks are not always considered a classic defensive play during a recession.
-However, the COVID-19 recession might be different.
-With so many people around the world staying at home more than before, technology has proven to be a vital and thriving link thus far.
-Between binge-watching Netflix, ordering items from Amazon or connecting with friends, relatives and workers via Zoom, many tech stocks are holding up quite well during this recession.
-The trend may continue for as long as social distancing is required.
+But with so many people around the world working at home more than before, technology has proven to be a vital and thriving link thus far.
+Between binge-watching Netflix, ordering items from Amazon or connecting with friends, relatives and workers via Zoom, many tech stocks are holding up and will be good long plays.

 Grocery stores run on thin margins, which can make them tricky investments.
 During recessions, however, grocery stores often have an uptick in sales and profitability.
 As consumers trim their spending on eating out at restaurants, they tend to buy more groceries and eat at home.
 Even during the bleakest of recessions, people still need to eat, and grocery stores provide this necessary service in a more affordable package than restaurants.

 Utility stocks fall into the same defensive, necessary category as grocery stores.
 Even when consumers trim back their spending, they still need water coming in through their pipes and power coming in through their lines.
 There will always be a demand for the product utilities provide, even during a recession.
 Utility stocks also tend to pay high and consistent dividends, which makes them more appealing to investors looking to get defensive.